June 27, 2013

 Governor Names Three to Kansas Board of Regents

 Topeka – Kansas Governor Sam Brownback introduced his latest three appointments to the Kansas Board of Regents during a news conference held on the campus of Kansas State University Thursday morning.
-Shane Bangerter, Dodge City; Ann Brandau-Murguia; Kansas City; and Helen Van Etten, Topeka will each serve a four year term, expiring June 30, 2017.
+Shane Bangerter, Dodge City; Ann Brandau-Murguia; Kansas City; and Helen Van Etten, Topeka will each serve a four year term, expiring June 30, 2017.“Our institutions of higher education are major drivers of economic growth in our state.

 • Ann Brandau-Murguia is the Executive Director of the Argentine Neighborhood Development Association in Kansas City, KS.
 She also serves as 3rd District Representative on the Kansas City, KS Unified Government Board of Commissioners.
 She earned her Bachelor of Arts in Human Services from Ottawa University and her Masters of business Administration from Baker University.